…that with my soul I love thy daughter and do intend to make her Queen of England.

 First she thanked him for his many courtesies and friendly [offices, an]d then she prayed him as before to be a mediator for her in the cause of [the marriage] to the k[i]ng, who, as she wrote, was her only joy and maker in [this] world, and that she was his in heart and in thoughts, in [body,] and in all.
 And then she intimated that the better half of Fe[bruary] was past, and that she feared the queen would nev[er die.]”10

-We cannot use the heavily reconstructed letter to prove that Elizabeth of York was longing to marry her uncle.
-Had the letter even been referring to any marriage, and this remains unclear, it may have been referring to a marriage Richard was arranging for Elizabeth of York, and not necessarily to him.
+The letter is no proof that Elizabeth of York was longing to marry her uncle.
+Had the letter even been referring to any marriage, and this remains unclear, it may have been referring to a marriage Richard was arranging for Elizabeth of York, and not necessarily to Richard.

 Another point to consider is that the later negotiations never mentioned Elizabeth of York by name.
 Sir Edward Wydeville mentioned the proposed marriage alliance between the Duke of Beja and one of Edward’s daughters after Elizabeth of York was already married to Henry Tudor.
 Edward mentioned the possibility of a marriage Elizabeth’s younger sister Cecily.
 How serious this was is unclear, Edward was on a social visit on his way back to England, and not an embassy.

 The Portuguese marriage negotiations commenced well after the rumours that Richard wanted to marry his niece were brewing.
-They are not proof that he never intended to marry his niece, they are, in fact, largely irrelevant.
+They are not proof that he never intended to marry his niece.
 The best defence is common sense.

 To gratify an incestuous passion…